- Home

 The BLADE/Opioid Coalition invites community members/agencies to advance collaborative, community-based work through a funding opportunity that will impact one or more of the following strategies:

-- Expand capacity of programs targeting families impacted by substance use disorder with a focus on increasing reunification rates and safe placement options, or providing focused education and outreach for children in foster care whose primary reason for placement is parental substance use.
+1. Prevention - Secondary Prevention Focused on Children and Families.
+Expand capacity of programs targeting families impacted by substance use disorder with a focus on increasing reunification rates and safe placement options; provide focused education and outreach for children in foster care whose primary reason for placement is parental substance use.
+(8.15)

-- Funding and support for schools to be trained on implementation of curriculum such as Adverse Childhood Experiences (ACEs), Healthy, Positive Outcomes, Substance Use Disorders, and Positive Community Norms; or integrate targeted outreach within existing school departments focused on high-risk priority groups and vulnerable families.
+2. Prevention - School Education and Training.
+Funding and support for schools to be trained on implementation of purchased curriculum such as Adverse Childhood Experiences (ACEs), Healthy Positive Outcomes, Substance Use Disorders, and Positive Community Norms; Integrate targeted outreach within existing school departments focused on high-risk priority groups and vulnerable families.
+(7.96)

-- Integration and strengthening of services and treatment of substance use disorder, mental health and primary care throughout the criminal justice system
+3. Justice System-Based Treatment and Recovery.
+Integration and strengthening of substance use disorder, mental health and primary care services and treatments throughout the criminal justice system.
+(7.95)

 Our Commitment to You